-There are now over 15 million Americans practicing yoga.
-The percent increase on yoga product spending over the last 5 years is 87%.
-Of the people practicing yoga, over 50% report and annual income of over $100,000.
+Hot Yoga is but one option for the 15 million Americans practicing yoga.
+The percent increase in yoga product spending over the last 5 years is 87%.
+Of the people practicing yoga, over 50% report an annual income of over $100,000.
 These statistics seemed even more jarring after a completely unsanitary yoga experience I recently had.
 I’ve never been the type to be avidly addicted to one yoga studio, but more of a floater, heading to whatever studio is currently the most convenient and with a good price.
 Recently, that led me to a brand new studio only a few minutes from home.

 Upon arrival, everything seemed normal, the waiver, the questions about if you are new to hot yoga (in this case, Bikram), and the explanation of locker room and shower facilities.
 I quickly and quietly removed my exterior clothes (zip up jacket, shoes, socks) and properly stored them for the duration of the class.
 I grabbed my hand towel, water bottle, and mat and headed into the yoga studio.
 At first, it seemed classy with two entrances on either side of what seemed to be a pretty big hall.
 What came next was startling at first, but throughout the class became more and more alarming.
 As I opened the big push door, it was revealed that the entire yoga studio was covered in wall to wall carpet.

 Being new and not wanting to seem like I was the only one who thought this was odd, I found a place and situated my mat.
-The room was already at the balmy range of 100 degrees, so I in turn shed one more layer, down to my yoga pants and sports top.
+The room was already at the balmy range of 100 degrees, so I, in turn, shed one more layer, down to my yoga pants and a sports top.
 Class began.
 As we started the 26 postures included in Bikram yoga, as expected, sweat started pouring from every place in my body.
 The instructor was one of the more forceful I have seen, trying to tell people when and when not it was okay to towel off and/or drink water.
 Normally, the instructor encourages people to take a break if you are feeling it too much, feel faint, or thirsty.
 Not this one.
 What resulted was pools of sweat cascading down to the yoga mats and onto the carpeted floors.
-The longer the 90 minute class persisted, the more this carpet became a huge distraction.

 You can read more about MRSA and the five c’s in past posts: